dills003/MPC-Controller/Reflection.md

-**PID Controller Reflection**
+**MPC Controller Reflection**

-This is my reflection of the effect each of the PID components had in my implementation and how the final hyperparameters were chosen for Udacity's PID Controller Project.
+This is my reflection of the effect each of the MPC Controller parts work and how it went.
+I aimed for a speed of roughly 30 mph, to match what I did in the PID project.

 ---

-**How it went**

-My original plan was to use 'Twiddle' to automatically find all of my PID values.
-After implementing 'Twiddle' in the quiz, I thought it was one of the most amazing, easy-to-use tools that I have ever seen.
-Gone would be the days of PID guess and check.
-After about two days of trying to tune 'Twiddle', I gave up.
-This can be seen on lines 67-200 or the main.cpp file.
-I believe how I implemented or maybe my understanding of it is incorrect.
-My understandin of 'Twiddle' is the following:
- 1. Initialize the parameters
+**The Model, Timestep, Polynomial, and Latency**

+The MPC Model that I used was taken directly from the quiz.
+The general flow of the model is:
+ 1. Define the duration of the trajectory (T), which is dt * N.
+    * The 'T' is how long the model looks into the future.
+I choose a short future, 0.36 seconds, because my car was moving so slow.
+Anything longer I discovered caused major proboems.
+If 'T' is too great, the cost is calculating stuff too far out in the future and is messing with the present.
+My final parameters were dt=.04s and N = 9.
+From lecture it stated to stay under two seconds, but that must be for a rapidly moving car without curves.
- 2. Initialize potential changes to the parameters
+ 2. Define the state.
  3. Calculate some error
  4. Adjust a parameter with the potential change
  5. Calculate some error